 - Starts / Due within the next XXX days—Sets the date range between a user-specified number of days; the default is “

 - Tags—Filter by the tags associated with each task.
-You can select multiple tags when filtering results.

-- Type—You can choose to filter by specific task types.
+- Type—Filter by specific task types.

 Task Values Section

 - Any—Meaning ANY of the selected values can be present in the task(s).
-For example, you can specify that only tasks assigned to either James OR Mary are included in the results.
+For example, you can specify that only tasks assigned to either James or Mary are included in the results.

 - All—Meaning ALL of the selected values must be present in the task(s).
-For example, you can specify that only tasks assigned to both James AND Mary are included in the results.
+For example, you can specify that only tasks assigned to both James and Mary are included in the results.

 Applied Filters Section

 The Applied Filters section contains all the values you've added to the filter.